-This Amendment No. 2 to Form 10-QSB includes restated unaudited condensed consolidated financial statements for the quarters ended October 31, 2005 and 2004, and for the period from inception (August 4, 1999) to October 31, 2005, in response to comments received by us from the Staff of the Securities and Exchange Commission.
+This Amendment No. 3 to Form 10-QSB includes restated unaudited condensed consolidated financial statements for the quarters ended October 31, 2005 and 2004, and for the period from inception (August 4, 1999) to October 31, 2005, in response to comments received by us from the Staff of the Securities and Exchange Commission.
+We have determined that errors had occurred in these prior financial periods for matters described in Item 2.
+Management's Discussion and Analysis or Plan of Operation and in Note 6 to the Consolidated Financial Statements.
 This Amendment speaks of the original filing of our Form 10-QSB and has not been updated to reflect events occurring subsequent to the original filing date.